Southall rail crash: Accident

 The collision occurred as the 10:32 Great Western Trains (GWT) InterCity 125 HST returned from Swansea toward London Paddington.
 The train was formed of Class 43 power car 43173, eight Mark 3 carriages, and power car 43163.
 The driver at the time of the collision, Larry Harrison, boarded the train at Cardiff.

 Earlier that day, the HST's previous driver, James Tunnock, had found a fault with the Automatic Warning System (AWS) that prevented the brakes from releasing.
 In response, he isolated (disabled) the AWS at 06:00 but did not report the failure to the signaller and to Railtrack as was required to enable extra signalling precautions.
-A fault with the AWS in the London-end power car had also been reported on the previous day, but testing at the OOC Maintenance Depot overnight failed to reveal any fault, and the train was passed for service.
+A fault with the AWS in the London-end power car had also been reported on the previous day, but testing at the Old Oak Common maintenance depot overnight failed to reveal any fault, and the train was passed for service.

 As the HST approached Southall East Junction, the driver failed to heed two warning signals (a double yellow followed by a single yellow) without slowing the train down, and only reacted by applying the emergency brake when the red danger signal came into view.
 As the tracks on the Up Main Line straightened ahead of the HST, the driver saw the Hanson-operated Class 59 locomotive 59101 Village of Whatley a mile in the distance, moving "at a funny angle," and realised that it was crossing his path.
 The freight train, which was formed of 20 empty bogie hopper wagons, was coming from London on the Down Relief line toward the north side, and had been signalled to cross the main lines at Southall East Junction on its way into Southall Yard on the south side.
 The driver of the freight train, Alan Bricker, observed the approaching HST and expected it to stop, but was alarmed by its speed and apparent brake application.
 He tried to accelerate his train out of its path of the HST, but to no avail.
 A collision was now inevitable.
 The HST was travelling at 125 mph when the driver saw the danger signal, so even though he applied the emergency brake, the collision occurred at more than 80 mph.

 The later accident inquiry report found that: